Mikel: I’ll end my career in China - Nigeria Today

 Mikel: I’ll end my career in China

+Mikel scored his first goal for his new club in their 6-2 loss to German side St. Pauli yesterday.

+His goal came off a header from a well delivered free kick, which left the goalkepper of St. Pauli stranded in goal as the ball flew into the net.

-The post Mikel: I’ll end my career in China appeared first on The Herald Nigeria – 24/7 News updates from Nigeria.
+The post Mikel: I’ll end my career in China appeared first on Vanguard News.

 Follow us on twitter @NigeriaTodayNG